-If filing for a fiscal year, enter the beginning and ending month and year.
+If filing for a fiscal year, enter the beginning and ending dates

 Lines 1 through 4 -

 Enter the name of the estate or trust.
 Enter the name, title, address, and zip code of the fiduciary.
 Enter the employer identification number (EIN) of the estate or the trust.